 1. Super Mario Odyssey

 Super Mario Odyssey brought back the sandbox gameplay people have been waiting for for a long time.
-There are thousands of Power Moons to collect, littered all over the place.
+There are thousands of Power Moons to collect, littered everywhere.
 The collection process never gets old for people who love to explore.
-The addition of Cappy and being able to take over the body of so many enemies and objects brought in tons of variety in gameplay that truly makes this Mario game stand out from everything else.
+The addition of Cappy and being able to take over the body of so many enemies and objects brought in tons of variety in gameplay that genuinely makes this Mario game stand out from everything else.